-\textbf{Introduction.}---While the evolution of a closed quantum system can be well-described by the Schr\"{o}dinger equation, realistic quantum systems are almost always affected by its surroundings.
+While the evolution of a closed quantum system can be well-described by the Schr\"{o}dinger equation, realistic quantum systems are almost always affected by their surroundings.
 The dynamics of such open quantum system is generally non-unitary and hence requires a different description.
 Of the numerous descriptions \cite{landau1927dampfungsproblem, lamb1964theory, redfield1965theory, davies1974markovian, KOSSAKOWSKI1972247, gorini1976completely, lindblad1976generators} developed, the best-known one is the master equation in standard (Lindblad) form \cite{KOSSAKOWSKI1972247, gorini1976completely, lindblad1976generators},

-The derivation and application of the Lindblad master equation often relies on assumptions such as weak coupling limit or semigroup property \cite{breuer2002theory}, hence is restricted in the Markovian regime.
-Many efforts have been made to extend the description in the non-Markovian regime, including Nakajima-Zwanzig equation \cite{nakajima1958quantum, zwanzig1960ensemble}, time-convolutionless projection-operator technique \cite{kubo1963stochastic, chaturvedi1979time}, correlated projection superoperator technique \cite{PhysRevA.74.053815, PhysRevA.75.022103}, collisional models \cite{rybar2012simulation, ciccarello2013quantum, PhysRevA.87.040103}, stochastic Schr\"{o}dinger equation method \cite{imamog1994stochastic, diosi1997non,PhysRevA.58.1699}, rate operator quantum jump technique \cite{PhysRevLett.124.190402} and many more \cite{RevModPhys.89.015001}.
-Nevertheless, establishing a simple, intuitive and unified framework to describe the dynamics of open quantum system in all regimes is still a long-standing open problem.
+The derivation and applications of the Lindblad master equation often rely on assumptions such as weak coupling limit or semigroup property \cite{breuer2002theory}, and hence are restricted in the Markovian regime.
+Many efforts have been made to extend the description in the non-Markovian regime, including the Nakajima-Zwanzig equation \cite{nakajima1958quantum, zwanzig1960ensemble}, time-convolutionless projection-operator technique \cite{kubo1963stochastic, chaturvedi1979time}, correlated projection superoperator technique \cite{PhysRevA.74.053815, PhysRevA.75.022103}, collisional models \cite{rybar2012simulation, ciccarello2013quantum, PhysRevA.87.040103}, stochastic Schr\"{o}dinger equation method \cite{imamog1994stochastic, diosi1997non,PhysRevA.58.1699}, rate operator quantum jump technique \cite{PhysRevLett.124.190402} and many more \cite{RevModPhys.89.015001}.
+Nevertheless, establishing a simple, intuitive, and unified framework to describe the dynamics of open quantum systems in all regimes is still a long-standing open problem.